rajivghandi767/country-trivia-web/README.md

 - **Data Structure: Array**
   - The core trivia data is fetched from the backend as an array of `Country` objects.
+  - AI-generated quizzes are fetched as an array of `AIQuestion` objects.
 - **Algorithm: Fisher-Yates Shuffle (via `random.shuffle`)**
   - The backend uses a shuffling algorithm on the queryset to randomize the order of questions for each game session, ensuring unpredictability and replayability.